ducdungbui1712/musicLibraryManagementSystem_command-line_app/README.md

  * Enter the title or artist of the track you want to delete.
  * Choose the track from the list of matching tracks.
  * The track will be deleted from the library.

+5. Display a list of all music tracks in the library:
+ * Choose option 5 from the menu.
+ * The app will display a numbered list of all tracks in the library.

+6. Create a playlist:
+* Choose option 6 from the menu.
+* Enter the name of the playlist.
+* The playlist will be created.

+7. Add tracks to a playlist:
+ * Choose option 7 from the menu.
+ * Select the playlist you want to add tracks to from the list of available playlists.
+ * Enter a search term to find tracks.
+ * The app will display a list of tracks matching the search term.
+ * Select the track you want to add to the playlist.
+ * The track will be added to the playlist.

+8. Search for tracks or playlists:
+ * Choose option 8 from the menu.
+ * Enter a search term to search for music tracks and playlists by title, artist, album, or genre.
+ * The app will display a list of tracks and playlists matching the search term.

+9. Exit the app:
+ * Choose option 9 from the menu.
+ * The app will save the library and playlists to the respective text files and exit.

+## Conclusion:
+The Music Library Management System provides a convenient way to manage your music tracks and playlists.
+By following the instructions in this report, you can run the app and utilize its features effectively.
+Thank you so much for giving me the opportunity to take this test.
+I assure you that I have put in my best effort, maintained honesty, and avoided any form of cheating.
+I truly appreciate EMVN for providing me with a chance to showcase my abilities, and I promise to continue learning and dedicate myself fully to the job.
+I look forward to receiving your feedback soon.
+Thank you again.